inkandswitch/capstone/README.md

 - `url` is a document URL of the form: `capstone://Image/5M23ked3t3UBQGDS5uDqWVNsffebBhmo3PjguECRt7xH/HDP`
 - `mode` is a string enum informing the widget how it's expected to render<sup>[1](#footnote1)</sup>.
 Possible values are:
   - `"fullscreen"`: the widget is full screen.
-  - `"embed"`: the widget is embeded in another document (e.g. on the board).
+  - `"embed"`: the widget is embedded in another document (e.g. on the board).
   - `"preview"`: same as "embed", but the widget should not expect user interaction.

 Given a document URL, a widget can be rendered using `Content`: